 To capture these diverse aspects of religious phenomena more adequately, we can refer to religious actors, religious identities, and religious narratives, rather than just to the undifferentiated category of “religion”:

 Why does employing a more differentiated understanding of religion matter?
 No doubt there are scholars and analysts who would say that it doesn’t, that “religion” is just a distraction from core concerns, a tool instrumentalised to achieve strategic political goals.
 That may well be the case in some circumstances.
 But not in all.
 And, whether we “like” religion or not, whether we think religion is a positive or negative force in politics and society, it is an inextricable part of the human experience.
 That is why understanding what religion means and does for people in their daily lives, as part of their lived realities, matters.

 This article is a summary of the core ideas and arguments in the author’s latest book, Religion and World Politics: Connecting Theory with Practice (2022, London: Routledge).
 You can buy the hard copy of the book or download the electronic version for free.
 All images are copyright of Jessica Mills Designs, commissioned by and produced for E.K.
 Wilson and Routledge.
 Reused here with permission.
-The author will be one of the speakers at an LSE event on the changing nature of religion on 17 June 2023, which is part of the 2023 LSE Festival.
+The author will be one of the speakers at the LSE RGS #LSEFestival event on the changing nature of religion on 17 June 2023.

 This blog originally appeared on LSE EUROPP and is republished with permission.